-Did you know that nearly 70% of sunscreens on the market either do not work to protect us from the sun’s Ultraviolet (UV) rays, or else contain chemicals that can be as equally dangerous as too much sun?
-Unfortunately the FDA does not review sunscreen safety.
-But The Environmental Working Group (EWG) puts out an Annual Sunscreen Report which shows the results of current testing and research.
+Did you know that nearly 70% of sunscreens on the market either do not work to protect us from the sun’s Ultraviolet (UV) rays or contain chemicals that can be as equally dangerous as too much sun?
+Unfortunately, the FDA does not review sunscreen safety.
+The Environmental Working Group (EWG) puts out an Annual Sunscreen Report which shows the results of current testing and research.

 All sunscreen has some form of filter, chemical or mineral, that is designed to protect the skin from UV rays.
-Those filters come in several different forms and each with their own issues.
-According to the EWG and their study of 9 most commonly used sunscreen chemicals, 7 of them showed a variety of toxicity and one of the more troublesome ones, oxybenzone, is found in roughly 65% of the sunscreens commonly available.
+Those filters come in several different forms each with its issues.
+According to the EWG and their study of the 9 most commonly used sunscreen chemicals, 7 of them showed a variety of toxicity and one of the more troublesome ones, oxybenzone, is found in roughly 65% of the sunscreens commonly available.

 Mineral UV Filters:

 This means as a general rule mineral sunscreens tend to rate better than chemical sunscreens as far as safety.
-While it is not impossible for these minerals to do damage if their manufacturers use forms of minerals that are not coated with inert chemicals to reduce photo-activity, no such problems have been reported.
+While these minerals can do damage if their manufacturers use forms of minerals that are not coated with inert chemicals to reduce photo-activity, no such problems have been reported.
 This is just one reason for advocating the switch to natural products when it comes to taking care of your skin.

 What Are Your Alternatives?

-In spite of greater awareness about the dangers of long-term sun exposure, the risks of skin cancer, the benefits of sunscreen, etc., the incidence of skin cancer is still rising yearly.
-Skin cancer rates, melanoma in particular, are rising by nearly 5% each year in spite of the fact that we are trying to get less sun exposure and wear more sunscreen.
+Despite greater awareness about the dangers of long-term sun exposure, the risks of skin cancer, the benefits of sunscreen, etc., the incidence of skin cancer is still rising yearly.
+Skin cancer rates, melanoma in particular, are rising by nearly 5% each year even though we are trying to get less sun exposure and wear more sunscreen.